Corollarium/localtls/README.md

 * `--http-index-file`: path to the HTTP index html.
 We don't serve assets.
 The file is read upon start and cached.
 * `--log-level`: INFO|WARNING|ERROR|DEBUG.
 You should run on ERROR level in production.

 This software uses port 6000 for internal communication.
-It is bound to 127.0.0.1, but still, make sure it's firewalled.
+It is bound to 127.0.0.1.

 ## Slave DNS server

-To have secondary NS servers, run dnsserver.py without a HTTP server.
-Remember to set `--domain-ipv4` and `--domain-ipv6` to the master server.
+To run a secondary NS server, we suggest run dnsserver.py without a HTTP server.
+Remember to set `--domain-ipv4` and `--domain-ipv6` pointing to the master server.
 Do not run certbotdns.py on the slave servers.

 ### Testing

-Run locally with:
+Run locally like this for a minimal test at port 5300:

 `python3 dnsserver.py --domain=yourdomain.net --dns-port=5300`